Searchbreed

 Feeding a Chinese Shar-Pei

-Wrinkled breed with many health issues. ~1,000-1,300 kcal/day.
+Wrinkled breed with many health issues.
+Calorie needs vary with size, sex, and activity.
 Skin and immune system are the main dietary concerns.

 Key nutrients